galerez12/LibraryApp/README.md

 Log-in and register window, watch loans history, faster login with cookies, https, RestAPI, Holding a files of books and searching for keywords in the files using TF-IDF algorithm and ZooKeeper, Using NoSQL with MongoDB for faster usage and searching in the databases.

 Future Features:
-Read the first few pages online, books descriptions, author description, paying fines online, newsletter, add new workers.
+Read the first few pages online, books descriptions, author description, adding return dates with fines and the option to pay fines online, newsletter, add new workers.

 # Deployment